Exciting Changes for Theatre & Dance at CSU

 Due of this established reputation and world class facility, last year the department hosted the Kennedy Center American College Theatre Festival, (read more about the Regional Conference and “A Look Back”).
 With thousands of theatre professors and students attending, the festival definitely put the department in the national spotlight.

-“Since moving into the UCA, bringing on more faculty members, overhauling the curriculum, and now changing the name, we have positioned the theatre program for continued success and growth, and now changing the names of the degrees change is part of the comprehensive process,” noted Clary.
+“Since moving into the UCA, bringing on more faculty members, overhauling the curriculum, and now changing the name, we have positioned the theatre program for continued success and growth; changing the names of the degrees was part of the comprehensive process,” noted Clary.

 The University Center for the Arts at Colorado State University provides an enriched venue in which the study and practice of Art, Dance, Music and Theatre are nurtured and sustained by building the skills and knowledge needed by future generations of arts professionals to become contributors to the essential vitality of our culture and society.
 For more information, visit www.UniversityCenterfortheArts.com.